jsabrokwah/lab_4/api/ReadMe.md

-# E-commerce Analytics API
+# Programming, Ops and Database Exercise API

-Flask-based REST API providing e-commerce analytics endpoints.
+Flask-based REST API providing endpoints the following queries.

+- Top Customers by Spending
+- Monthly Sales Report (Only Shipped/Delivered)
+- Products Never Ordered
+- Average Order Value by Country
+- Frequent Buyers (More Than One Order)

 ## Setup